torchbox/wagtail-storages/README.rst

     }

-After the bucket is set up, the bucket can be configured in a Wagtail project.
+After the S3 bucket is set up on AWS, you can configure the Wagtail project to use it.

 Set up django-storages
 ~~~~~~~~~~~~~~~~~~~~~~

-You need to install ``django-storages`` and ``boto3``.
+Install ``django-storages`` and ``boto3``.

 .. code:: sh

    pip install django-storages[boto3]

 Set up your S3 bucket with ``django-storages``.
-The following code will allow
+The following code allows
-configuration with environment variables.
+configuration via environment variables.

 .. code:: python